 ISP (Internet Service providers) keep on monitoring the usage of the internet from their subscribers for each cycle to assure the steady running for all customers.
 A Fair Use Policy is given in Gigabytes (GB)/MB of data and applies to all Mobile/internet services.
 FUP in unlimited internet aims to ensure ISPs are able to provide quality internet services to all their customers.
 They also need to make sure that no customers are disadvantaged by the behavior of others.

 Service providers apply FUP rules so that excessive data consumers shouldnot affect the data usage experience of others.

 From the definition, it is clear that FUP is implemented for providing quality internet equally to every customer.
 Fair Usage Policy actually affects you if you’re one of the customers who make excessive or inappropriate use of the internet services provided by ISP.
 Like for people who prefer video streaming or FTP or torrents to upload or download big files like movies.

 The usage level after the decrease of speed varies from ISPs and they have their own rules, not usually disclosed to their customers.
-As per rule, they need to declare the FUP rules before buying.
-The speed also varies according to the availability of the network during the time and the numbers of users on the same at the time period.
+As per the rule, they need to declare the FUP rules before buying.
+The speed also varies according to the availability of the network during the time and the number of users on the same at the time period.

 Most of the ISPs in Nepal are coming with unlimited internet packages these days.
 Are they truly unlimited?
 No, they are not.
 None of the ISPs in Nepal provides truly unlimited internet.
 All the ISPs like WorldLink, Vianet, Subisu have implied FUP on their internet.
 You cannot use data as much you want at the speed they have provided.